Lloyd's and the London Insurance Market

 The Lloyd's market covers some of the world's largest, most individual and complicated risks.
 From oil rigs, buildings and bridges to celebrity body parts, from global banks, ships, airlines, space craft and sporting events to millions of people at home and at work.

 Lloyd's conducts business in over 200 countries and territories worldwide and is often the first to insure new, unusual or complex risks.
 Lloyd's and its affiliate companies bring together an outstanding concentration of specialist expertise and talent, backed by excellent financial ratings which cover the whole market.
-Lloyd's provides cover for 96% of FTSE and 87% of Dow Jones industrial average companies.
-In addition, 12 of the world's top pharmaceutical companies and 62 of the world's top banks are covered at Lloyd's.
+Most of the business written at Lloyd's is still conducted face-to-face in the world-famous Underwriting Room, which welcomes more than 4,000 people, issues more than 10,000 broker tickets, sees £100m+ in premiums come into the market and £80m+ paid out in claims every single day.

 Lloyd's conducts business in over 200 countries and territories worldwide and is often the first to insure new, unusual or complex risks.